Zaphkiel-Ivanovna/git-com-ai/resources/commit-prompt.md

 - Focus on conceptual alterations rather than exhaustive file details.
 - Mentioning changes to ES6 or Node imports and comments is FORBIDDEN.
 - All variable names MUST be between code string.
+- The description MUST NOT exceed 74 characters.

 ## Commit Message Structure